Home » Vehicle Delivery » Car Transport To France

 When your vehicle arrives in France, under its own power or otherwise you will need to do the following:

-Check it: If you used a car delivery service then it’s important to give your vehicle the once over to make sure it has not suffered any damage during its trip – refer back to your photos for an easier time proving any scratches.
+Check it: If you used a car delivery to France service then it’s important to give your vehicle the once over to make sure it has not suffered any damage during its trip – refer back to your photos for an easier time proving any scratches.

 To import your car for more than 6 months you will now need to register it.